harshas123/MeterTrackingDL/README.md

 ## LSTM Training + Testing: (Jupyter Notebook)
 MeterTrackingLSTM.ipynb

-The details of the entire project is described in the Jupyter Notebook.
+The details of the entire project are described in the Jupyter Notebook.